-In the special case considered in Fig.~\ref{fig:overdampedFDR}, however, DB only holds on the diagonal.
+In the case considered in Fig.~\ref{fig:overdampedFDR}, however, DB only holds on the diagonal.
 Combining this with our findings regarding the FDR, we see that there are indeed large parameter regions (with non-reciprocal coupling, see green areas), where DB is violated, but the FDR is satisfied.
 This signals that (non-)equilibrium measures based on the non-Markovian model alone must be treated with care, consistent with Ref.~\cite{Crisanti2012}.
 In particular,~\cite{Crisanti2012} explicitly shows that even when the entropy production is considered, expressions that are based on the non-Markovian equation alone may lead to vanishing entropy production in non-equilibrium states, contray to one's expectation.

 The regions in Fig.~\ref{fig:overdampedFDR} can be analysed on the Markovian level of our model, as well.
 Along the diagonal $k_i=b_i$, the Markovian model corresponds to overdamped Brownian particles coupled to each other with springs (see top panel on the right).
 For negative $k_i=b_i$, the force resulting from the spring has the opposite direction, as for positive $k_i=b_i$, which corresponds to the use of a deflection pulley (see bottom panel).
 For $k_i\neq b_i$, the coupling is non-reciprocal and does not correspond to any type of mechanical coupling (see middle panel).